 • If any household member has an arrest or conviction, whether felony or misdemeanor that involves drug activity, then they will be denied admission for 5 years from the date of completion of sentence and/or probation/parole.
+Page 3-11 adminssion for to years from the date of completion of sentence and/of proparion/parole.

-- If any household member has ever been convicted of drug trafficking, then they will be denied admission for 10 years from the date of completion of sentence and/or probation/parole. - If any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine or other drugs, then they will be denied admission for life. - If any household member is subject to a lifetime registration requirement under a state sex offender registration program, then they will be denied admission for life
+- If any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine or other drugs, then they will be denied admission for life. - If any household member is subject to a lifetime registration requirement under a state sex offender registration program, then they will be denied admission for life